 These data are saved for as long as they are required for evaluation of the survey, generally up to two years.
 After this, they are deleted or anonymised.
 The data gathered in relation to surveys is not transferred to any third party.

-We use the “Workable” application platform to administer our job application process.
-Workable is operated by Workable Software Limited, 21a Kingly Street, 2nd Floor, London, UK.
+We use the “Lever” application platform to administer our job application process.
+Lever is operated by Lever, 1125 Mission Street, San Francisco, CA 94103.

 All data which you have provided for your job application (name, email address, phone number, photo, CV, cover letter, etc.) as well as the associated communication between you and Ecosia are saved during the job application process.

 After your job application has been transferred via the input screen, you will receive a confirmation email at the email address you provided, in which you are requested to confirm your job application (double out-in procedure).
 If you do not confirm your registration within 24 hours, your information is locked and deleted automatically after one month.
 The aim of this procedure is to prove your registration and, as applicable, to resolve a potential misuse of your personal data.

 The legal basis for the processing of the data following confirmation of your application is Art.
 6 Para.
 1 lit. a of the General Data Protection Regulation.
 You may withdraw your job application at any time.
 A link to do this is provided in the confirmation email.
 In this case, your data are locked and they are deleted automatically one month later.

 In all cases, your documents are deleted no later than one month after the end of the application process.